Tutorials

 • Red objects are engraved superficially.

-• Gray objects are ignored (e.g. useful for setting the material dimension as a frame)
+• Gray objects are ignored (e.g. useful to use the material dimension as a frame)

-Note: when saving as .dxf instead of .pdf, it is also important which layers the objects are in.
+NOTES: when instead of as .pdf as .dxf it is also important which layers the objects are in.

 See the drawing rules.